Title Endorsements: What They Are And When You Need Them

 Types Of Title Endorsements

-There are close to 100 types of real estate title endorsements available to homeowners and lenders.
-You don’t need to add all endorsements; you can pick and choose them to custom fit the coverage to your specific property and situation.
-Some endorsements are offered to both owner’s and loan policy, some are not.
-The lender may purchase some endorsements or require you to purchase some endorsements.
-Or, you may choose to purchase some on your own.
+Some endorsements are offered to both the owner’s policy and loan policy, while others are not.
+In some cases, the lender may purchase some endorsements or require you to purchase the endorsements.
+In other instances, you may choose to purchase a selection of title endorsements on your own.
 Below are a few common title endorsements to consider.

 Easements And Encroachments

-Endorsements for easements and encroachments protect against loss and damage if there is an encroachment or easement violation that results in the removal or alteration of the homeowner’s property.
+Endorsements for easements and encroachments protect against loss and damage if there’s an encroachment or easement violation that results in the removal or alteration of the homeowner’s property.
 For example, if the homeowner must tear down a fence that crosses into the neighbor’s yard because the new neighbor demands it be removed, an encroachment endorsement will cover the loss.

 Minerals And Subsurface Substances